The Best Tandem Kayak – Double Up Your Paddling Adventures!

 Stability is also important in choppier or less calm waters.
 The more stability, the better.

 You may want to consider a tandem kayak with a rudder and pedals for easier control.
-Tandems can be a little more difficult to manoeuvre than solo ‘yaks.
+Tandems can be a little more difficult to maneuver than shorter kayaks.

 Sharing Is Caring (It Can Be More Fun!)

 This is purely subjective!
 Sometimes the paddling experience is just more fun with two people.
-You can share the moment much easier than if you were in separate ‘yaks.
+You can share the moment much easier than if you were in single kayaks.

-Sitting together, it is much easier to have a conversation and talk about the views and the overall experience together.
-You can share those ‘look at that!’ moments much more easily and intimately in a 2 person kayak.
+Sitting in one kayak, it's much easier to have a conversation and talk about the views and the overall experience together.
+You can share those ‘look at that!’ moments much more easily compared to most kayaks.

-This is especially the case if you are with your wife/husband/partner.
-It is obviously so much more romantic to share the ride with your loved one than paddling separately.
+This is especially the case if you're with your significant other.
+It can be more romantic to share the ride with your loved one in one kayak than paddling separately.

-More spacious (but 2 single/solo kayaks usually carry more than one double).
+More Spacious (but 2 single/kayaks usually carry more than Double Kayak)

 The basic rule is that a double kayak can carry around 1.5 times more equipment than a solo kayak.
 That’s a significant increase in storage space.
 However, be warned.
-There is usually a lot more space in 2 solo kayaks than there is in one tandem ‘yak.
-Food for thought…
+There is usually a lot more space in two single-person kayaks than there is in one tandem ‘yak.